 Importart Note: On the Machu Picchu Jungle Tours is not included the water.
 On the route you will find the local market and you can buy the water, it is not expensive and you can help to the communities.

-Huayna Picchu and Machu Picchu Mountain are two mountains peaks which tower over the Machu Picchu archaeological site.
+Huayna Picchu or Machu Picchu Mountain are two mountains peaks which tower over the Machu Picchu archaeological site.
 To climb one of the mountains you need to purchase a pass in combination with your Machu Picchu entry ticket-passes cannot be purchased separately from entry ticket, and once entry ticket has been purchased a mountain pass cannot be added or cancelled.

 Do I need to book it in advance?
 The Inka Jungle Trail has departures guaranteed, but train tickets and entrance to Huayna Picchu mountain are subjet to availability.
 For that reason, we HIGHLY recommend booking it in advance to ensure you receive exactly what you want!